-[PLEASE REVIEW THE NEW "CAMP BAGGAE GUIDE" AVAILABLE IN THE "FORMS & DOCUMENTS" SECTION OF MyCLC] As you review the 2023 Packing List (you can click here, or access from your MyCLC dashboard), you may feel a little bit overwhelmed (read the section on "Packing for Camp" for some specific pointers).
-We can assure you that the list of items recommended or required by camp has been curated with thoughtful consideration for the schedule, pace, environment, and activities at camp, as well as our effort to be as efficient and reasonable as possible.
+[PLEASE REVIEW THE NEW "CAMP BAGGAE GUIDE" AVAILABLE IN THE "FORMS & DOCUMENTS" SECTION OF MyCLC] We can assure you that the list of items recommended or required by camp has been curated with thoughtful consideration for the schedule, pace, environment, and activities at camp, as well as our effort to be as efficient and reasonable as possible.
+Even though this is a 5-day program, we want the kids to be prepared.